biobakery/halla/readme.md

 # HAllA revised version 0.0.3

 Example codes can be found under `examples` directory.
+More details can be found on the [wiki](https://github.com/biobakery/halla_revised/wiki) page.

 ## Installation